VoronDesign/VoronUsers/printer_mods/Empusas/Terminal_Blocks_NC933_SPL-62/README.md

 * You can use two M2 self tapping screws to mount them
 * I recommend a stack of washers or a 3D printed spacer for the SPL-62 as the mount holes are not flat on the backside.

 Again, use them at your own risk.
-You should not work on mains voltage if you don't what you are doing.
+You should not work on mains voltage if don't know you're doing.
 And your printer should be properly protected by fuses, circuit breakers or even a ground fault circuit interrupter.
 If you have any concerns, don't use them, get genuine WAGO/Phoenix Contact instead!